qazxcdswe123/obsidian-hugo/content/Pointer.md

 As a result, every pointer is 8 bytes(in 64 bits) since they refer to memory location, can read it with the type you specify.
 For example, `int *pt` means that `pt` is a location, read that location as `int`.

-Also, `int *px, not_a_pointer;` is a common pitfall.
+Also, `int* pt, not_a_pointer;` is a common pitfall.
 Then you can see why I prefer the first declaration!

 Now we know that a pointer is nothing special but a memory location, but the location itself is not enough.
 To get the value inside the location, we need `*` again, however, this time we are not declaring pointers, we **dereference** it.
 This means, we **set/get** value of it.